We had no idea we’d make $103,457.98 our first year blogging.

 Just make sure to read over all rules, terms, and conditions before promoting products as these differ by company and also to look over the FTC rules on affiliate marketing if you live in the U.S.

 Chapter 9.
-Create Your Own Products
+Consider Creating Your Own Products

 The yoga product that we were promoting through affiliate marketing earned us about $5 per sale.